 Microdiscectomy

 For this minimally invasive procedure, surgeons work through a small incision to remove a portion of disc and bone to relieve pressure on a nerve.
-You will need general anesthesia, and you will probably be able to go home within 24 hours.
+You may need general anesthesia, and you will probably be able to go home within 24 hours.
 You’ll need to limit activities for 6 to 12 weeks after surgery.

 Laminectomy